aws/aws-cdk/packages/@aws-cdk/aws-apprunner/README.md

 ## IAM Role

+You are allowed to define `instanceRole` and `accessRole` for the `Service`.

+`instanceRole` - The IAM role that provides permissions to your App Runner service.
+These are permissions that your code needs when it calls any AWS APIs.

-You are allowed to pass an exiting IAM access role for services with `ECR`.
-If not defined, a new IAM role will be generated.
+`accessRole` - The IAM role that grants the App Runner service access to a source repository.
+It's required for ECR image repositories (but not for ECR Public repositories).
+If not defined, a new access role will be generated.

 See [App Runner IAM Roles](https://docs.aws.amazon.com/apprunner/latest/dg/security_iam_service-with-iam.html#security_iam_service-with-iam-roles) for more details.